PRO-2684/gadgets/github_plus/README.md

 ## 🪄 Features

-- No use of `MutationObserver` or `setInterval`, purely event-driven, making it more efficient than scripts of similar functionality
+- No use of recursive `MutationObserver` or `setInterval`, purely event-driven, making it more efficient than scripts of similar functionality
 - No dangerous monkey patching, ensuring compatibility
 - Experimental support for all GitHub mirrors
     - You need to add the mirror site to **this script's `User matches` list**